tradecloud/tradecloud-docs-api-v2/order/buyer/issue/attach-document-api.md

 This will NOT create an `OrderDocumentsAttachedByBuyer`activity and NO acknowledge task for the supplier.

+{% hint style="warning" %}
+The total number of documents is limited to 100 documents per order header and per order line.
+{% endhint %}

 {% page-ref page="./" %}

 {% hint style="info" %}